SunreeenlonG1992/ProcessSimulateToolboxCe/README.md

     * Mfg export: Mfg data can be exported to a file.
     * Mfg import: Mfg data can be imported from a file.
 	* Mfg query: Checks all Mfg in a study if they are referenced from correct libraries.
+- **OpenMDD**: This command opens the machine data directory of a robot.